Asian Markets Mostly Up After Wall St Record, Focus On US Jobs - UrduPoint

 "If the pillars of the economy begin to show some signs of weakness, this will disrupt the US consumer and support the calls for the Fed to cut in July and signal an additional one is on the way." - Dollar dips - Tokyo climbed 0.3 percent and Sydney jumped 0.5 percent, while Singapore was up 0.3 percent.

-6 percent, Taipei added 0.3 percent, and Mumbai put on 0.2 percent, with gains also in Manila, Bangkok and Jakarta, though Hong Kong and Shanghai retreated.
+Seoul rose 0.6 percent, Taipei added 0.3 percent, and Mumbai put on 0.2 percent, with gains also in Jakarta, though Hong Kong, Shanghai, Manila and Bangkok retreated.

 Stephen Innes, at Vanguard Markets, said the fall in yields across several asset classes "has increased investor appetite for high dividend-yielding equity risk".